Lab 4: propagation delay and speed measurements [P4] Analysis of circuit's propagation delay using timing analyser and gate-level simulations |

 This is the translation of the testbench fixture and some signal activity proposed in Fig. 1: Adder_16bit_tb.vhd.
 It can be used for both, functional and gate-level simulations.

-Functional results must be identical for both projects of the same entity, ripple-carry and carry-lookahead Adder_16bit.
+The ideal functional results in this design step #4 must be identical for both projects of the same entity: ripple-carry and carry-lookahead Adder_16bit.

 5. Gate-level simulation

-Running a gate-level simulation for this ripple-carry, for instance, at the transition highlighted in Fig.1 where all bits have to change, we obtain an accumulated propagation delay of 22.6 ns, practically doubling the one produced by the CLA adder.
+Running a gate-level simulation for this ripple-carry Adder_16bit, for instance, at the transition highlighted in Fig.1 where all bits have to change, we obtain an accumulated propagation delay of tP = 22.6 ns, practically doubling the one produced by the CLA adder in the project below.

 When running the timing analyser, the maximum delay occurs when driving A(0) and waiting results at Cout.
 This is tP= 22.7 ns, allowing a maximum frequency of operations of 22 Mops. (unsigned radix-2 16-bit millions operations per second).